eakameneva/tapio-case/README.md

 - Error handling with user-friendly feedback
 - Responsive design using MUI and Tailwind CSS
 - Toast notifications with react-toastify
+- Sorting posts by: Title, Author's name(alphabetical order), Default (post creation date)
+- Provided pictures are randomly distributed and are only an example of how it could look (API does not provide pictures for posts)

 ## Technologies Used